schmoelder/diss/doc/02_fundamentals/03_model_solution.md

 In this method, the current state of the system and its derivative are used to project the system into the future.
 The next state of the system is then obtained by stepping forward in time by a small time increment.
 The explicit Euler method is a first-order method.
-Among the most popular explicit methods is the Runge-Kutta (RK) family which can be constructed to yield higher order with further beneficial properties such as low storage requirements {cite}`Carpenter1994`
+Among the most popular explicit methods is the Runge-Kutta (RK) family which can be constructed to yield higher order with further beneficial properties such as low storage requirements {cite}`Carpenter1994`.

-However, all explicit methods limited by the step size in order to maintain numerical stability and accuracy.
+However, all explicit methods are limited by the step size in order to maintain numerical stability and accuracy.
 Therefore, explicit methods are generally less suitable for stiff problems, such as those encountered in chromatography, where steep gradients can occur due to discontinuous injections or even self-sharpening effects of nonlinear isotherms.
 These effects demand very small step sizes for explicit methods to retain stability which increases the computational cost.
 In these cases, implicit methods are usually preferred.

-Implicit methods, on the other hand allow for larger time step sized for stiff problems since time step sizes are only limited by accuracy (and not by stability).
+Implicit methods, on the other hand allow for larger time step sizes for stiff problems since time step sizes are only limited by accuracy (and not by stability).
 Unlike explicit methods, implicit methods result in an algebraic system of equations that needs to be solved, making them computationally more expensive per time step.
 However, due to the aforementioned stiffness inherent to chromatographic separation models, the larger time steps usually outweigh this downside.
-Backwards differentiation formula (BDF) methods use a polynomial approximation of the solution that is based on the current state and (several) past time steps.
+Backwards differentiation formula (BDF) methods use a polynomial approximation of the solution that is based on the current state and (several) past time steps {cite}`Atkinson2011`.
-@todo: cite, @jan, hast du da was?
 Higher order BDF methods can be constructed to improve computational efficiency.
 Additionally, adaptive time stepping can be used with both Runge-Kutta and BDF methods to dynamically adjust the time step size based on the stiffness of the problem, further improving the accuracy and efficiency of the simulation.